-Social and emotional learning takes place across cultures, age groups, and should be encouraged and explored in every learning space.
-The art room is no exception.
-Throughout history, art has been used as an outlet for feelings, both positive and negative.
-Inspiration often comes from times of intense feeling and self-awareness.
-Help students to explore self-awareness and emotions with these three project ideas.
+Social emotional learning (SEL) takes place across cultures and age groups.
+It should be encouraged and explored in every learning space, and the art room is no exception.
+Throughout history, art has been an outlet for positive and negative feelings, as inspiration often comes from times of intense feeling and self-awareness.
+Help students to explore self-awareness and emotions with these three project ideas for social emotional learning in art.

-Social and emotional learning is comprised of five key competencies: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
+The five key competencies of social emotional learning are self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 Start by discussing with your students how artists from cultures all over the world and throughout history have created art as they navigated life and learned about themselves and their relationships with others.

-Colors, words, and art allow the artist to share their mind and experiences in a creative way.
-Give students examples of pieces of art and asking them to share what they feel like the artist was trying to portray.
-Follow up with a discussion of how textures, colors, images, and shapes can all work together to convey a message without having to write it out.
+Colors and words allow artists to share their minds and experiences creatively.
+Give students examples of art pieces and ask them to share what they feel the artist was trying to portray.
+Follow up with a discussion of how textures, colors, images, and shapes all work together to convey a message without having to write it out.

-These three projects can be simple for younger students, or explored in more detail and complexity for students in Middle and Secondary art rooms.
-Use these ideas as starting points for bringing some social and emotional learning and concepts into the art learning space.
+These three projects can be simple for younger students or explored in more detail and complexity for students in Middle and Secondary art rooms.
+Use these ideas as starting points to bring SEL concepts into the art learning space.

 Dream Catchers & Worry Dolls